Neurodivergent-Friendly

 Goals give habits meaning

 Neurodivergent brains often struggle with tasks that feel arbitrary.
 "Track meditation" -- why?
 Without a clear purpose, motivation evaporates.
 DopaLoop's Goals-First approach connects every habit to something meaningful.
-You're not just meditating -- you're working toward "Finding inner calm."
+You're meditating because you're working toward "Finding inner calm."
 The why sustains motivation when willpower can't.

 Your neurodivergent journey is private